SK Tallinna Sport explained

 International success & dissolution (1930–1944)

-The 1930s saw Sport also face several top European clubs.
+The 1930s saw Sport also face several top European clubs, who visited Estonia during their European tours.
 After losing 2–3 to Austria Vienna and their star player Matthias Sindelar in 1930, Tallinna Sport faced Barcelona CE Europa, who were the founding members of La Liga the year before.
 Sport drew 1–1 with the Spanish top division team.
-Sport also won Berlin FC Preussen 3–0 in 1931 and defeated Austrian club WAC, the finalist of the same year's Mitropa Cup, 3–1.
-That match is best remembered for the heroic performance of the Sport's legendary goalkeeper Evald Tipner.
+Sport also won Berlin FC Preussen 3–0 in 1931 and defeated Austrian club WAC, the finalist of the same year's Mitropa Cup (considered as one of the predecessors to the Champions League), 3–1.[6]
+That match is best remembered for the heroic performance of the Sport's legendary goalkeeper Evald Tipner.[7]

 In 1938, by Sport's initiative, the Estonian Cup competition was created, which Sport won by beating TJK in the final.
 The newspapers evaluated the actions of Evald Tipner again as the basis of Sport's victory.[8]

-Tallinna Sport's name reappeared in Estonian football in the 1980s.
-Named Tallinna FK Sport, the club took part in the Soviet Union's second division and finished eighth in the 1985 and 1988 seasons.
+Tallinna Sport's name reappeared in football in 1985.
+Named Tallinna FK Sport, the club took part in the Soviet Second League and finished eighth in the 1985 and 1988 seasons.
 The club was a stepping stone for numerous later Estonian internationals, such as Mart Poom, Marek Lemsalu, Martin Reim and Marko Kristal, as well as later Russian international and national team head coach Valery Karpin.
 Sport finished 20th out of 22 teams in the 1989 season and ceased its activities after that.
-Few years later, Estonia regained its independence.
+Two years later, Estonia regained its independence.

 In 2003, a group of people attempted to re-establish Tallinna Sport and entered the fifth tier of Estonian football.
 However, this initiative did not last long and the team was dissolved in 2008.